 Here is the syllabus for this course, EMD 703: Emergency Medicine.
 Please read through this and refer to it as needed throughout the rotation.
 Click on the links to get more information.
 If you have any questions, please feel free to contact your site director or site coordinators.
 There are some paper forms you’ll need to download, and these are all collected on the downloads page.

 - What are the requirements I need to fulfill to complete this rotation?

 - You need to complete 13 clinical shifts

-- For each of those patients you’ve entered into Oasis, you need to complete a note (EPIC, CERNER or paper – whatever is done at your site).
+- You need to write a note in the EMR for at least one patient per shift.
+(EPIC, CERNER or paper – whatever is done at your site).